piqueserver/piqueserver/report.md

 - **Integration:**
-  Instead of integrating it into our build environment, we ran it from the command line and generated an HTML report for local review.
+  Instead of integrating it into our build environment, we ran it from the command line and generated an HTML report for local review, as indicated above.

 **Coverage Results (from `coverage.py`):**